andkov/about/2016/mar/README.md

 [add entry](https://github.com/andkov/about/edit/master/2016/mar/README.md)

 ##### Week 83 in Victoria.

+Mar 4, Friday
+- met with K.Moselle, together we made some good progress at shaping the VIHA program census. [log](https://github.com/IHACRU/viha-programs/issues/20).
+Specifically, we arrived at the following form of assembling a "healthy" population of programs.
+We start with the proposition : `Facility_Key`, `Building_Key`, and `Site_Key` uniquely define a health program within VIHA.
+All programs for which this is the case are automatically admitted in the pool of healthy programs.
+The rest of the programs are delt with systematically (like with PES) or manually.

+Mar 3, Thursday
+- attended "REDCap day" event at VIHA. [notes](https://github.com/andkov/about/blob/master/2016/mar/2016-03-03-notes.md)

 Mar 2, Wednesday
 - S.Hofer invited me to the workshop on multistate modeling at Amsterdam in April 14-16, 2016.
 - reorganized the Portland repository [#118]() and modernized the extraction flow [#119]()